tedkotz/be6502/README.md

 #### NAND (7400)
 The circuit as originally designed only uses 3 of the 4 NAND gates on the 7400.
-This bring to mind the question can the extra NAND gate be used to get us more inline with the map above?
+This brings to mind the question can the extra NAND gate be used to get us closer to the target memory map above?

 The answer is yes, with the caveat that we have to sacrifice a little robustness in the design. in particular we have to assume no one is going to try to write